whiteheadol/whiteheadol/README.md

 #### :boat: When I'm Not Coding I'm
 - Running long distances in the Rocky Mountains
-- Looking for new white water around the Western US
+- Looking for new whitewater around the Western US
 - Embroidering thrifted clothes

 <!-- #### :thumbsup: Let's Connect!